rciminello22/weather-location-app/README.md

 # weather-location-app
-Weather app project that fetches and displays weather for a given location.
+Weather app project made with NextJS that fetches and displays weather for a given location.

 https://roadmap.sh/projects/weather-app